 The following video shows Freddie dressed in the iconic royal cape and crown costume at the end of each of the 1986 Magic Tour shows, this one filmed at Wembley Stadium.

 The Royal Freddie Mercury Funko POP!
 Vinyl continues the POP!
-Rocks collection and will be the 184th of the series.
-It is due for release around February/March 2021.
+Rocks collection and is the 184th of the series.
+It was released in 2021.

 This particular figure, a silver, red-eyed robot, usually known as "Frank", is inspired by the album artwork cover for Queen's 1977 studio album "News Of The World".